- There are many different types of abuse (physical, verbal/emotional/mental, sexual, economic).

 - Go to your health care provider or hospital for treatment if you have been injured.

 - Keep track of any violence.
-A diary is a good way to keep track of the date the violence happened, where you were, exactly what the person did, and exactly what effects it caused (for example – bruises).
+A diary, journal, or mobile app are good ways to keep track of the date the violence happened, where you were, exactly what the person did, and exactly what effects it caused (for example – bruises).
 This will be important if you need the police to issue a restraining order.

 - Avoid contact with the person.